delftswa/delftswa.github.io/chapter/main.md

 [from GitHub](https://github.com/playframework/playframework/tree/master/documentation).

 ### Risks
-A risk for evolution of Play could be that any of its dependencies stops to be developed.
+A risk for the evolution of Play could be that any of its dependencies stops to be developed.
 Luckily Play depends on only a few major libraries like Apache Commons and libraries developed at Typesafe, like Akka, sbt and (largely) the Scala language.
 Because Play offers thin wrappers around some of the Apache Commons, Akka and sbt features,